We take your privacy seriously

 5. How do we secure information?

 Please note, that no website or Internet transmission is completely secure though.
-While we strive to protect personal information, we cannot guarantee that unauthorized access, hacking, data breach or a data loss will never occur.
+While we strive to protect personal information, we cannot guarantee that unauthorised access, hacking, data breach or a data loss will never occur.
+For any question regarding our security policy please consult: Riminder's commitment to privacy .

 6. Choices and rights